For gray-eyed Destiny now weaves apace,

 - The two thugs in the garage in Sin City try to sound smart by speaking in what they probably consider iambic pentameter.

-: Next you're gonna tell me Black Sabbath was wrong too.
+Crow: Next you're gonna tell me Black Sabbath was wrong too.

-- Southland Tales has a serious problem with this, since it's only the second half the story.
+- Southland Tales has a serious problem with this, since it's only the second half of the story.
 Most of the (absolutely crucial) exposition is in three comic book prequels, which explain everything from the idiom "Fluid Karma" to what's going on with the mysterious screenplay The Power that people keep quoting from with absolutely no context.
 What's not explained, however, is where Richard Kelly got his definition of "pimp" from.

 - Parodied in Team America: World Police with the line,